Marirow/Strawberi-CSS/README.md

 ## Q&A

+### Q: Can Strawberi be used with Google Chrome?
+(Or Edge, or Opera, or any other Chromium browser?)
+A: Yes.
+However, you may run into visual glitches, especially with the Site Skins.

+If a visual glitch is preventing you from using the site normally, please create an issue on the Github's issue tracker.
+Thank you!

 ### Q: How does Strawberi's Field Module compare to [Winterbraid's One Click Fields](https://pfq.link/~Mzx6)?
 A: It's a different implementation.
 - OCF is developed for Chrome;